FAU-LS12-RC/MoDesA/README.md

 ![Terminal output](img/linux_cmake_codegen.gif)

-If code generation was successful you can generate IP blocks from the model by running:
+If code generation was successful, you can generate IP blocks from the model by running:
 ```bash
 # Create IP Blocks
 make all